rr-lab/GLO-Roots/text/glo_roots_ms.md

 GLO-Roots utilizes custom designed growth vessels classically known as rhizotrons, which hold a thin volume of soil between two sheets of polycarbonate plastic.
 Acrylic spacers provide a 2-mm space in which standard peat-based potting mix is added.
 Black vinyl sheets protect roots from light and rubber U-channels clamp the rhizotron materials together.
 Plastic racks hold the rhizotrons vertically and further protect the roots from light.
 Rhizotrons and rack are placed in a black tub and water are added, to a depth of about 2 cm, at the bottom to maintain moisture in the rhizotrons during plant growth.
 The volume of soil in the rhizotrons (100 cm^3^) is similar to small pots commonly used for Arabidopsis and supports growth throughout the entire life cycle (Fig 1A-C and Supplement 1).

 To determine how the biology of plants grown in rhizotrons compares to other standard growth systems, we utilized high-throughput qRT-PCR to study how these conditions affect expression of 77 marker genes in root and shoot samples.
 These genes were curated from the literature and belong to a wide array of biological pathways including nutrient acquisition, hormone and light response and abiotic stress.
 Whole roots and shoot samples were collected at the end of the light and dark periods (Long-day conditions: 16 hour light, 8 hours dark) from plants grown in rhizotrons, pots, and petri dishes with two different media compositions (1X Murashige and Skoog basal salts (MS), 1% sucrose or 0.25X MS, no sucrose).
 Principal component analysis of the gene expression values showed a separation of soil and gel-grown root systems in the the first principal components (Figure 1-figure supplement 1A).
-We observed enhanced expression of genes associated with light-regulated pathways (flavonoid biosynthesis: *FLAVINOL SYNTHASE1, FLS1*, *CHALCONE SYNTHASE, CHS*), (photosynthesis: *RUBSICO SUBUNITS1A, RBCS1A* *CYCLOPHILIN 38, CYP38*), which is expected due to the exposure of gel-grown roots to light.
-In addition, genes associated with phosphorus nutrition (*LOW PHOSPHATE RESPONSE1*, *LPR1, PHOSPHATE STARVATION RESPONSE1, PHR1*) were among others (Figure 1-figure table supplement 1) expressed predominantly in soil-grown roots, suggesting differences in nutrient availability between the different growth systems.
+In roots grown on gel-based media, we observed enhanced expression of genes associated with light-regulated pathways (flavonoid biosynthesis: *FLAVINOL SYNTHASE1, FLS1*, *CHALCONE SYNTHASE, CHS* and photosynthesis: *RUBSICO SUBUNITS1A, RBCS1A* *CYCLOPHILIN 38, CYP38*), which is expected due to the exposure of gel-grown roots to light.
+In addition, genes associated with phosphorus nutrition (*LOW PHOSPHATE RESPONSE1*, *LPR1, PHOSPHATE STARVATION RESPONSE1, PHR1*) were  (Figure 1-figure table supplement 1) less expressed in soil-grown roots, suggesting differences in nutrient availability between the different growth systems.
 Interestingly, shoot samples where not clearly distinguished by growth media and, instead, time of day had a greater effect (Figure 1-Supplement 2).
 These data suggest root systems may be particularly sensitive to media conditions and indicate that rhizotron-grown root systems more closely approximate the biology of pot-grown plants than standard gel-based media.
 Shoot weight and primary root length were significantly reduced for gel-grown plants compared to rhizotron- or pot-grown plants suggesting significant differences in the biology of plants grown under these conditions (Figure 1-figure supplement 1B-C).
 While the 2 mm depth of the soil sheet is 10 to 20 times the average diameter of an Arabidopsis root (between 100-200 microns  [@Meijon:2013fs]), we evaluated whether rhizotron-grown plants exhibited any obvious stress as a consequence of physical constriction.
 We compared traits of plants growing in vessels that hold similar volumes of soil but in different volumetric shapes.
 The number of lateral roots was significantly lower in pot and cylinder-grown plants compared to rhizotron-grown plants (Figure 1-figure supplement 1D) whereas primary root length of rhizotron and cylinder-grown plants was significantly greater than pot-grown plants (Figure 1-figure supplement 1E).
 No significant differences in shoot area were observed between the three systems (Figure 1-figure supplement 1-data).
 Thus, these data do not support the hypothesis that rhizotron-grown plants experience physical constriction greater than other vessels holding the same volume of soil.